Composition and Arrangement Tutorials for Music Production

 What to expect

-Drawing notes into the MIDI clip enables the tool to automatically adjust the notes to fit the selected scale, eliminating any out-of-key notes.
-Additionally, the "Transpose" parameter allows for quick key changes, although precise knowledge of semitone adjustments is recommended for optimal results.
+Drawing notes into the MIDI clip enables the tool to automatically adjust notes to fit the selected scale, eliminating out-of-key notes.
+Additionally, the Transpose parameter allows for quick key changes, although precise knowledge of semitone adjustments is recommended for optimal results.

-While this Ableton tool serves as a helpful shortcut for creative exploration and correction, the video emphasizes the importance of acquiring basic music theory knowledge for enhanced creative control.
-Despite being exemplified in electronic bass music, the technique showcased is versatile and applicable across various genres.
-The video demonstrates how this tool in Ableton is not just helpful but also a genuinely enjoyable, useful, and fun tool for music production.
+While this Ableton tool serves as a helpful shortcut for creative exploration and correction, the video emphasises the importance of acquiring basic music theory knowledge for enhanced creative control.
+Although demonstrated in electronic bass music, the technique is versatile and applicable across various genres.

 (Intermediate)

-For more advanced music theory concepts I would recommend looking at our Cadences and Turnarounds and our Functional Harmony and Logical Chord Progressions tutorial, which also includes information on Negative Harmony.
+For more advanced music theory concepts, I would recommend looking at our Cadences and Turnarounds tutorial and our Functional Harmony and Logical Chord Progressions tutorial, which also includes information on negative harmony.

 What to expect

-Turnarounds in electronic dance music (EDM) and techno are discussed, emphasizing their rhythmic and textural relevance.
+Turnarounds in electronic dance music and techno are discussed, emphasising their rhythmic and textural relevance.
 The page also introduces the concept of cadence, which involves using two or more chords to conclude a musical phrase.
-Cadences can serve as turnarounds, and the choice of cadence depends on the dynamics and chord progressions of the song.

 The page classifies cadences into two main groups: finished and unfinished.
-Finished cadences, such as the Perfect/Authentic Cadence (V-I) and Plagal Cadence (IV-I), end on the tonic chord (I), providing a sense of closure.
-Unfinished cadences, like the Imperfect Cadence and Interrupted Cadence (V-VI), end on a non-resolving chord, setting up new harmonic and melodic ideas.
+Finished cadences, such as the perfect cadence and plagal cadence, end on the tonic chord, providing a sense of closure.
+Unfinished cadences, such as the imperfect cadence and interrupted cadence, end on a non-resolving chord, setting up new harmonic and melodic ideas.

-It features a video from the Music Theory Academy on YouTube for further understanding of cadences.
-It concludes with a link to a resource for those unfamiliar with chord and scale terminology.
+The tutorial also features a video from Music Theory Academy on YouTube for further understanding of cadences.

 (Intermediate)